-This education program is coordinated through an agency in need of training for people who supervise and assist in the care of children with diabetes.
-The goal of this program is to provide those responsible with the abilities to assure a safe environment for children living with diabetes away from home.
+Diabetes emergency training for school personnel.
+This education program is for people who supervise and assist in caring for children with diabetes.
+The program is designed to provide those responsible with the ability to ensure a safe environment for children when they're away from home.